patheros/PathSetManuals/modules/GlassShard.md

 ### Bypass

-When GlassShard is bypassed all outputs stay at 0V.
+When Glass Shard is bypassed all outputs stay at 0V.

 ### Contextual Menu